If you need life insurance, you might as well get the right amount

 If you need more insurance than the guidelines indicate,

-Life insurance underwriting will be receptive to it as long as your reason makes sense to the insurer.
+Life insurance underwriting will be receptive to it if your reason makes sense to the insurer.

-In some situations, it may be necessary to obtain life policies from multiple companies to cover higher needs requirements.
+In some situations, obtaining life policies from multiple companies may be necessary to cover higher needs requirements.

-You may also want to look at social security survivor benefits to see how much your family would receive if you die.
+You may also want to look at social security survivor benefits to see how much your spouse would receive if you died.

-As part of your planning, it’s important to consider any debts you have as part of planning.
+As part of your planning, it’s essential to consider any debts you have as part of planning.

 Mortgage balances, car loans, student loans, weddings, and other debts should be considered.